shafique18/JupyterNoteBook/README.md

 # JupyterNoteBook
-it is a basic introduction of Jupyter notebook, where I just completed the basic fundamentals of notebook.
+it is a basic introduction of Jupyter notebook, where I just completed the basic fundamentals of notebook and explained the use of functionalities.